dv1/gstdriftmeasure/README.md

 This element was tested with GStreamer 1.14.4, but should work with all versions starting at 1.4.

+*IMPORTANT:* If you the `audioconvert` element comes before `driftmeasure`, make sure that its `dithering` property is set to `none` (or 0).
+Otherwise, dithering may cause inaccuracies in the measurement.

 Building and installing
 -----------------------